 Green onion originated from Asia and was first used by Chinese people 5000 years ago.

-Currently, this food is becoming an integral part of the culinary arts in many countries from Asia, to Europe and North America.
+This food is becoming an integral part of the culinary arts in many countries, from Asia to Europe and North America.

-It gives you taste from fresh leaves and a little pungent.
+It gives you a taste of fresh leaves and is a little pungent.

-All in all, herbs available in nature can become useful remedies and essential spices in daily meals.
+All in all, natural herbs can become helpful remedies and essential spices in daily meals.